injekim/reddit-stock-sentiment/README.md

 ## How to Run

-If you're interested in replicating the tests, follow these steps:
+If you wish to replicare the tests, follow these steps:

 1. **Setup Data**: Download `posts.csv`, `stock_index.csv`, and `subreddit_subscribers.csv` from this Kaggle link: [Reddit-Stock related posts](https://www.kaggle.com/datasets/injek0626/reddit-stock-related-posts?datasetId=3431669).
 Place the files in the root directory of the repository.
 2. **Prepare Post Data**: Execute `prepare_posts.ipynb` to preprocess the post data and categorise them by stocks for sentiment analysis.